 In several markets, particularly the US, we detect an unusual degree of optimism buoying prices of many leading companies to levels which may prove unsustainable.
-Platinum has, however, been able to load its portfolio with enough companies priced to offer good value to enable us, we believe, to deliver positive returns over the next year.
+Moreover, one should expect the regulatory pendulum to swing to much more accounting conservatism - thereby further suppressing the earnings turnaround.
+Our Fund, can however perform differently to the market indices on account of stock picking.

+Kerr Neilson

-Kerr Neilson Managing Director
+Managing Director